 Everybody knows there’s something special about turning 65.
 For most of us, it’s when we qualify for Medicare, the federal health insurance program for seniors.
-But for many Montanans, Medicare is only part of the picture of covering your healthcare costs as you age.
-Montanans can also buy a supplemental insurance policy to cover expenses that Medicare doesn’t—like deductibles and your share of doctors or hospital bills.
-Some Montanans choose to buy a Medicare Advantage plan, which rolls the services provided by Medicare Part A and Part B into one plan administered by a private health insurance company.
+But for many Montanans, Medicare is only part of the picture of covering your healthcare costs.
+Montanans can also purchase a Medicare Advantage or Medicare Supplement plan to cover expenses that Medicare doesn’t—like deductibles and your share of a doctor or hospital bill.

 Add it all up and there’s a lot to consider as you approach 65.

 Medicare is divided up into two parts—Part A (hospitalization) and Part B (provider services).
 Each part covers different services and carries different out-of-pocket costs.
 You can buy insurance that fills in the gaps.
 Confused yet?
 See helpful resources below.

 CSI regulates all Medicare Supplement insurance sold in Montana.
 If you have questions, contact CSI Consumer Services at 800.332.6148 or 406.444.2040

 The Montana Department of Health and Human Services (DPHHS) through State Health Insurance Assistance Program (SHIP) offers trained, in-person assistance at locations throughout the state to answer questions.

 When do I need to enroll in Medicare?

 Most people will be automatically enrolled in Medicare Part A; if you are not working, you should enroll in Part B three months before your 65th birthday, the month of your birthday or up to three months after your birthday.

 I’m still working after age 65; must I enroll in Medicare Part B?